echoedinvoker/emily/course/6-desk-automation(DA)/3-positioning.md

 ![alt change to waitFor api](pic/bandicam%202022-09-18%2022-06-41-727.jpg)

-- Note that if you change to the waitFor api, the second parameter is the wait time and the third parameter is the restrictions.
+- Note that if you change to the waitFor api, **the second parameter is the wait time and the restrictions move to third**.
 - If no image is found with a confidence value greater than the restriction value, null will be returned.
-  - When using the waitFor API, it is recommended that the restriction of confidence must be set.
+  - **When using the waitFor API, it is recommended that the restriction of confidence must be set**.

 ## **Move to CROP**